Andrzej Mokronowski

 Andrzej Mokronowski (1713–1784) was a member of the Polish szlachta, a politician and general of the Polish Army.

-He was the first Polish Mason and founder of the first Masonic Lodge in Poland, opened in 1774 in Warsaw.
+He was the first Polish Mason and founder of the first Masonic Lodge in Poland, which opened in 1742 in Wisniowiec.
+He subsequently founded another lodge in 1744 in Warsaw.

 He was made a Knight of the Order of the White Eagle, in 1776, and served as Marshal of the Sejm from August 26 to October 31, 1776, in Warsaw.

 He was voivode of the Masovian Voivodeship from 1781.